 Borders as above could be only incongruous, for a physical sensation.
 Even if one has not had experience with pain whatsoever more serious than an ache from a milk tooth, one knows people cannot pass on or swap physical sensations.
 Early in life, we people learn that our bodies are individual.

 English language yet has the phrase to take the pains, for conscious effort.
-This does not have to bring physical, psychological, or literally any pain at all.
-For Greek, we may consider barymohthos, toilsome.
+This does not have to bring physical, psychological, or any pain at all.
+As a free association, we may think about Aristotle’s Physics (feel welcome to the Thinktionary Project), and the word barymohthos, toilsome.